Insights

 The IRS website has an online interactive tool that can be helpful in determining if filing a return is needed.

-Other Instances Where Your Child May Want To File A Tax Return
+Other Instances Where Your Child May Want to File a Tax Return

 Refund or Tax Credit Eligibility: Even if earned income falls below the filling threshold, if the employer withheld taxes, your child may want to file a return as they could be eligible for a refund.
 If your child qualifies for any tax credits, this may be another reason your child would want to file a return (although most tax credits require that you are not claimed as a dependent).

 IRA Contributions: If your child makes a deductible IRA contribution with their earned income, this will require filing a tax return.
 However, contributions to a Roth IRA are excluded from this rule and would not require filing a tax return.
 We encourage most young savers to start a Roth IRA so they can benefit from tax-free growth over time.
-Keep in mind your child can only make an IRA contribution up to the amount of their earned income with a maximum contribution limit of $6,000 per year (2022 limit).
+Keep in mind your child can only make an IRA contribution up to the amount of their earned income with a maximum contribution limit of $7,000 per year (2024 limit).

-Independent Children: If you don’t claim your child as a dependent on your tax return, they must file if their taxable income exceeds $12,550 from all sources (earned or unearned).
+Independent Children: If you don’t claim your child as a dependent on your tax return, they must file if their taxable income exceeds $14,600 from all sources (earned or unearned).

 If you have any questions, please reach out to your Coldstream wealth management team.